taichi-dev/taichi/docs/syntax.rst

         ...

-Function arguments are passed by value, changes made inside function scope won't affect the outside value in the caller:
+Function arguments are passed by value.
+So changes made inside function scope won't affect the outside value in the caller:

 .. code-block:: python